 The pattern of lightened hair is more regular and structured with highlights.
 This produces a more dramatic color contrast and overall makes hair look brighter.

 Balayage blends in with your overall color more naturally, creating a more sun-kissed effect.
-It works nicely on darker hair colors and warm tones such as an on-trend pumpkin spice hair color.
+It works nicely on darker coffee hair colors and warm tones such as on-trend bronde hair.
 As the placement is so bespoke, it can also be combined with other techniques, such as balayage with money piece.